openprovider/openprovider-whmcs-premiumDNS/README.md

 1. Select **Openprovider PremiumDNS** as the **Module Name**.
 2. Select the **Server Group** that you created with the PremiumDNS server added.
-3. Enter the credentials for the Openprovider account you would like to use for provisioning PremiumDNS.
-4. Select your desired **Automation Settings** for provisioning this product.
+3. Select your desired **Automation Settings** for provisioning this product.

 ![img](images/create_new_product_step3)